mspnp/aks-baseline-regulated/docs/deploy/09-pre-cluster-stamp.md

 ## GitOps Kubernetes manifest updates

-It is going to use Flux AKS extension, that makes bootstrapping more "real time" with cluster deployment.
-We need to prepare the repo to bootstrap the images correctly.
+Your cluster will be bootstrapped using the Microsoft-provided GitOps extension, and this happens automatically after the cluster is deployed.
+This means you need to prepare the source repo that contains the manifest files.
+The following instructions will update a few .yaml files with values specific to your deployment/environment.

 ## Steps